 Tamarindo Beach – An excellent spot for surfers.
 More laid back than Flamingo, and luxury hotels are available as well as less

-expensive hostels.
-Tamarindo has evolved to be one of the most developed and accessible communities in Guanacaste.
+Tamarindo has evolved to be one of the most developed and popular communities in this area.

 Santa Cruz – This city has been declared Costa Rica’s National Folklore City.
 Santa Cruz is famous for its colorful fiestas, which feature delicious native foods and dances.
 Santa Cruz is a short 30-minute drive south from Liberia.